Local workers - Qualifications - Retail Trade

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-Analysis of the qualifications of the Retail Trade in the Gunnedah Shire in 2016 compared to the Administrative and Support Services workforce within Gunnedah Shire shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the Retail Trade in the Gunnedah Shire in 2016 compared to the Wholesale Trade workforce within Gunnedah Shire shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.

-Overall, 13.9% of the Retail Trade held educational qualifications, and 61.6% had no qualifications, compared with 16.8% and 49.6% respectively for the Administrative and Support Services workforce within Gunnedah Shire.
+Overall, 13.9% of the Retail Trade held educational qualifications, and 61.6% had no qualifications, compared with 23.4% and 38.0% respectively for the Wholesale Trade workforce within Gunnedah Shire.

-The major differences between the qualifications held by the Retail Trade workforce in the Gunnedah Shire and the Administrative and Support Services workforce were:
+The major differences between the qualifications held by the Retail Trade workforce in the Gunnedah Shire and the Wholesale Trade workforce were:

-- A larger percentage of local workers with Certificate I and II Levels (2.9% compared to 0.0%)
+- A smaller percentage of local workers with Certificate III & IV Levels (20.7% compared to 36.5%)